dswede43/AI-applications/Unsupervised/FlickFinder/README.md

 Lastly, the speed up the processing time of a movie recommendation query, Cython could be used to speed up the functions that were written in Python by compiling the Python code to C.

-## Installation
-### Dependencies
-Two (parquet data files)[https://files.stratz.me/FlickFinder] are required to run the app:

-1. A subset of the movies data frame
-2. The model matrix

-### Docker
-A docker image of this app can also be pulled from my Docker Hub [repository](https://hub.docker.com/r/dswede43/flickfinder).

-#### Example
-A running instance of the app can be found [here](https://flickfinder.stratz.me).